Can I exercise after an angioplasty and stent? Absolutely yes!

 Therefore your training heart rate range would be 102 – 128 bpm.

-4) Now add your resting heart rate to these numbers.
-So:
+4) Add back in your resting heart rate

 Therefore, your training heart rate range would be 126 to 143 bpm.

-So Borg decided to just drop the zeros and create a scale which is consistent with most heart rates at a given workload.
+Borg then decided to just drop the zeros and create a scale which is consistent with most heart rates at a given workload.

-If you need to do several small intervals to accumulate your daily exercise minutes, then break them down into small intervals you can tolerate.
+If you need to do several small intervals to accumulate your daily exercise minutes, then break them down into small intervals you can comfortably tolerate.
+For example, walk 10 minutes, take a break, walk another 10 minutes, take a break, and then a final 10 minutes for an accumulated 30 minutes total exercise time.

 Which types of aerobic exercise are best?